ebabel-games/ebabel-games/README.md

 ## Future development

 ### todo tasks
+- Use a domain name once I have my BTW number from the tax office.
 - Turn this one page site into into a progressive web app, see Chrome Lighthouse.